 Munich

-Munich is the capital of Bavaria and Germany’s third-largest city, a place that functions simultaneously as a tech and finance centre, an art museum cluster of genuine international standing, and a city whose identity is inseparable from beer.
+Munich functions simultaneously as a technology and finance hub, a cluster of art museums of international standing, and a city whose identity is inseparable from beer.
 All three things are real and none requires apologising for the others.
+First-time visitors who skip the Alte Pinakothek because they came for the beer halls are missing something; visitors who skip the beer gardens because they came for the museums are also missing something.

 Beer

-The Englischer Garten, Munich’s large central park, contains several beer gardens; the Chinese Tower (Chinesischer Turm) is the largest and most central, seating 7,000.
-Self-service tables are open to anyone bringing their own food.
-A Mass (one litre) costs about 12 to 14 euros at the garden kiosks.
-In summer, the Eisbach surfing wave near the Haus der Kunst end of the park draws a permanent crowd of surfers on a standing river wave.
+The Englischer Garten contains several beer gardens; the Chinese Tower seats 7,000 at the most central, with self-service tables open to anyone bringing their own food.
+A Mass (one litre) costs about EUR 12 to 14.
+The Eisbach standing wave near the Haus der Kunst draws surfers year-round.

-Hofbrauhaus on Platzl is the most famous beer hall in the world and completely overrun with tourists.
-Augustinerkeller on Arnulfstrasse is the better option for atmosphere and a more local crowd, with a large chestnut-shaded garden.
+Hofbrauhaus on Platzl is the most famous beer hall in the world and overrun with tourists.
+Augustinerkeller on Arnulfstrasse is the better choice for atmosphere and a local crowd, with a large chestnut-shaded garden.

 Oktoberfest

-Oktoberfest runs from the third Saturday in September to the first Sunday in October at the Theresienwiese, 15 minutes from the centre by U-Bahn.
-Tent reservations for tables are required months in advance through the official breweries; unreserved standing space is available if you arrive before 09:00.
-Beer costs about 15 euros per Mass.
-The festival is genuine Munich tradition rather than purely tourist spectacle, but the crowds at peak weekend evenings are extreme.
+Third Saturday in September to the first Sunday in October at the Theresienwiese (fifteen minutes by U-Bahn).
+Tent reservations require booking months ahead through the official brewery websites; unreserved standing space is available arriving before 9am.
+Beer: EUR 15 per Mass.
+The festival is genuine Munich tradition rather than purely tourist spectacle, but peak weekend evenings are intensely crowded.